Azure-Samples/azure-cosmos-graph-bulk-executor/java/src/main/java/com/azure/graph/bulk/sample/README.md

   will randomly select a number between 1 and the value provided here.
 * **--domainSample** (-d): Tells the application to run the sample using the Person and Relationship domain structures instead of the GraphBulkExecutors GremlinVertex and GremlinEdge POJOs.
+* **--createDocuments** (-c): Tells the application to use create operations.
+If not present, the application will default to using upsert operations.

 ## The Sample Domain